Summary of Landlord-Tenant Laws in North Carolina

 • Ensure that the property meets the basic health and safety requirements

-• Disclose the important information about the property to the tenants
+• Disclose the important information about the property to the tenants in the lease

 • Return the remaining security deposit within 30 days of moving out